shekcon/intek/Rsync/README.md

 There are several aspects to this project:

-    understanding the rsync utility and what you can do with it understanding the longest common subsequence problem
+- Understanding the rsync utility and what you can do with it
+- Understanding the longest common subsequence problem
-    getting familiar with the Linux filesystem
+- Getting familiar with the Linux filesystem
-    being able to use advanced I/O functions
+- Being able to use advanced I/O functions

 All those aspects will play a part in the project review.